 Who We Are

-The Hamilton Council on Aging updated its Mission, Vision and Values in late 2018, to reflect our desire to advance positive aging experiences for ALL seniors.
+In 2022, HCoA reaffirmed its Mission, Vision and Values to reflect a desire to advance positive aging experiences for ALL seniors.

 We advance positive aging — promoting the health, well-being and social participation of ALL older adults — by influencing attitudes, policies and programs to include their voices.

 The Hamilton Council on Aging is committed to:

 - Inclusion: We value the wisdom and experience of older adults and their right to experience a high quality of life, free of ageism.

 - Diversity: We value the rich diversity of the Hamilton community and strive to include the many voices of older adults in all our endeavours.

 - Collaboration: We value our shared work with volunteers and community partners, and know that their insights, knowledge and experience make us stronger.